 Retail store owners' cash flow has always been at the mercy of the yearly retail calendar.
 As the seasons change, the climate of the market changes, which can mean that your cash flow changes drastically from month to month.
 That means the potential for less cash in your wallet.
-With COVID-19, it can make it even more unpredictable.
+With supply chain interruptions, it can make it even more unpredictable.

 You are likely to see spikes in your capital at some points throughout the year—particularly as the holiday season draws near and people are preparing to celebrate the stretch from Halloween to Christmas with friends and family.

 Depending on the specific type of store you run, you will face different challenges throughout the year.
 For example if you sell snow blowers and you don't have a cold winter, your Q1 of the following year will be lean as sales did not materialize and no matter of promotions will get them off your hands.

 Likewise a garden center during a rainy spring, an apparel retailer with hotter summer months than usual, a Halloween store with the holiday coming mid-week - all of these events will impact cash flow differently.

 Now is a good time to really look at your open-to-buy and clear out slow sellers.

 Many stores fall into the temptation of clinging to the back-to-school shopping season late into September by pushing items such as school supplies, items to outfit college dorms, and late summer-appropriate clothing long after school has started.
 Back-to-School sales and promotions should have ended by the last week of August.
 The shoulder month of September is when you should be preparing your store for the rest of the fall and for the holidays.